josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

 ```
   - 1.$ dhcpcd -> active wireless dhcpcd

-  - 2.$ dhcpcd *wlan0* -> replace *wlan0* with your wireless card devince name, to find out wich one is use ip link
+  - 2.$ dhcpcd *wlan0* -> replace *wlan0* with the wireless card devince name, to find out wich one is use ip link

-  - 3.$ iwctl -> connect to wpa, if you dont remember how iwctl works go back to 3th step
+  - 3.$ iwctl -> connect to wpa, if needed check how iwctl works going back to 3th step

   - 4.$ sudo nano /etc/iwd/main.conf -> write the bellow text to make the dhcp config
      [General]